 But that’s just the tip of the iceberg.
 Capabilities like version control, file resizing, annotations and markups, download format options, scheduled publishing, automated approvals, and change notifications are just some examples that make a DAM system invaluable to marketers and creatives alike.

 Anyone who’s produced creative assets for marketing knows that the process begins in meetings where creative briefs are formed.
-From there, you have to file requests to get into the production schedule of creative teams.
-And then the work on each asset begins.
-With the creation of a new creative asset, you’ll end up with a number of versions before you get through the approval process to land on the final set of files.
+From there, you submit requests so you're woven into the production schedule of creative teams before the work on each asset begins.
+As a new creative asset is developed, a number of iterations of it will be produced as you go through the approval process before landing on the final version.